FinTagging: Benchmarking LLMs for Extracting and Structuring Financial Information: Retrieval Results in FinCL subtask

 We investigate the impact of different context construction strategies for the queried entity at the \textbf{retrieval stage}.
 We consider two approaches: Fixed-Window Context (FWC) and Structure-Aware Context (SAC).
 In the FWC strategy, context is constructed by extracting a fixed window of 50 characters before and after the entity mention, regardless of whether the entity appears in a sentence or a table.
 In contrast, the SAC strategy builds context based on the structural location of the entity: if the entity appears in a sentence, the entire sentence is used; if the entity appears in a table, we linearize the entire row into a Markdown-style key-value format to serve as the context.

-From Table~\ref{tab:retrieval_res}, we found the SAC strategy consistently outperforms FWC, particularly in the table context, highlighting the importance of aligning the context window with the underlying structural unit.
-For \textbf{sentence-based entities}, both strategies yield comparable results, with SAC achieving slightly higher Acc@1 (0.0689 vs. 0.0677) and showing marginal improvements across all cutoff values.
-This suggests that even for relatively unstructured text, preserving sentence boundaries may provide minor benefits over a fixed-length window.
+From Table~\ref{tab:retrieval_res}, we observe that the SAC strategy consistently outperforms FWC, particularly in the table context, highlighting the importance of aligning the context window with the underlying structural unit.

+For sentence-based entities, both strategies yield comparable results, with SAC achieving slightly higher Acc@1 (0.0696 vs. 0.0658) and showing marginal improvements across all cutoff values (e.g., Acc@100 of 0.5701 vs. 0.5618).
+This suggests that even for relatively unstructured text, preserving sentence boundaries provides minor benefits over fixed-length windows.

-In contrast, for \textbf{table-based entities}, the performance gap is substantial.
-SAC achieves significantly higher retrieval accuracy (e.g., Acc@100 of 0.2353 vs. 0.0050), indicating that row-level context is far more informative than arbitrary character windows when dealing with tabular structures.
+In contrast, for table-based entities, the performance gap is substantial.
+SAC achieves significantly higher retrieval accuracy (e.g., Acc@100 of 0.2452 vs. 0.0050), indicating that row-level context is far more informative than arbitrary character windows when dealing with tabular structures.
 FWC performs poorly in this setting, likely due to the fragmented and semantically sparse nature of partial table text.

-When aggregating results across both structures, SAC outperforms FWC by a wide margin at all retrieval depths (e.g., Acc@200 of 0.3163 vs. 0.0608).
-These results underscore the importance of structure-aware context construction, especially in scenarios where inputs span multiple formats such as sentences and tables.
+When aggregating results across both structures, SAC outperforms FWC by a wide margin at all retrieval depths (e.g., Acc@200 of 0.3274 vs. 0.0608).
+These findings underscore the importance of structure-aware context construction, especially in scenarios where inputs span multiple formats such as sentences and tables.